tkremer72/MEAN_Stack_Tutorial/README.md

 Protecting the resources with authorization.
 Added the userData I want to use in the application to the decodedToken property within the verify.js file to check authentication.
 Restrict who can edit and delete a blog by checking if the user is the creator or not to show the buttons.
 Handling errors. stop the loading spinner when an error occurs and redirect the user.
 Add a global error interceptor to handle errors globally.
 Adding error dialog and returning error messages on the server.

+Creating an angular-material module and feature modules to split the application up some.
+Create a blogs module, and an auth module.

+Implement lazy loading.
+Even if the declarations are empty in the routing module, they must be included, you can't leave out the declarations array, empty or not.
+Lazy loading is not implemented and both methods or ways work.

+Implement global configuration using the environments on the angular frontend and useing the nodemon.json or global environments for the backend as well.